microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/message-createforward.md

 Namespace: microsoft.graph

-Create a draft [message](../resources/message.md) for forwarding an existing one, in either JSON or MIME format.
-You can then [update](../api/message-update.md) the draft to add content to the **body** or change other message properties, or, simply [send](../api/message-send.md) the draft.
+Create a draft to forward an existing [message](../resources/message.md), in either JSON or MIME format.

+When ready, [send](../api/message-send.md) the draft message.

+Alternatively, [forward a message](../api/message-forward.md) in a single operation.

+When using JSON format:
-When specifying the body in JSON format, you can include a comment, specify recipients, and update any message properties all in one **createForward** call.
-You can then **send** the draft message.
+- You can include a comment, specify recipients, and update any message properties all in one **createForward** call.

-When specifying the body in MIME format, include only the MIME content in the request body.
-You can specify the recipients, and any updates to **message** properties in a subsequent **send** operation to forward the draft message.
+- You can [update](../api/message-update.md) the draft to add content to the **body** or change other message properties.

+When using MIME format:
+- Microsoft Graph does not suppport editing MIME properties individually, the complete MIME content must be provided in a base64-encoded string.
+- S/MIME properties must be previously included in the base64-encoded string.

 ## Permissions